 Nothing says luxury like high-quality tiles in unique colors, textures, and patterns.
 If you don’t have the space for some of the other luxury bathroom ideas we’ve discussed, you can use tiles and hardware to make any space feel luxurious.

 Boldness and uniqueness should be your goal.
 White is fine, but try to avoid big-box white tiles in standard sizes.
-Chose slim tiles or large tiles.
+Choose slim tiles or large tiles.
 Anything but ordinary.

 Consider stunning patterns or striking uses of color coordination.
-One really bold move is the monochrome bathroom or the even bolder all black bathroom.
+One bold move is the monochrome bathroom or the even bolder all-black bathroom.

 One of the most luxurious materials available, marble embodies quality through its rich color, its timeless texture, and, unfortunately, its price.

 Hardware makes a big difference.
 Gold is a beautiful option and a deluxe alternative to the standard bathroom chrome.